Azure/autorest.typescript/packages/cadl-typescript/README.md

 There are two ways to set up our credential details

-- To use `@useAuth` decorator in Cadl
+- To use `@useAuth` decorator in TypeSpec
 - To config in yaml file

-Please notice defining in Cadl is recommanded and also has higher priority than second one.
+Please notice defining in TypeSpec is recommanded and also has higher priority than second one.

-To enable credential in `cadl-project.yaml` and we need to provide more details to let codegen know types.
+To enable credential in `tspconfig.yaml` and we need to provide more details to let codegen know types.

 ### credentialScopes